krunchiekrunch/JPEG-webcam-timelapse/README.md

 # Note

-By default, a image is downloaded every minute, a gif is created every 60 image downloaded (1 hour), and each frame of the GIF last for 100ms (default of imageio module)
+By default, a image is downloaded every minute, a gif is created every 60 image downloaded (1 hour), and each frame of the GIF last for 1ms

 ### Need help?